 [Blog] What hardware do I need to run MistServer?

 Hey everyone!
 A very common question we get is about the hardware requirements for MistServer.
 Like any good piece of software there is no "real" hardware requirement in order to use MistServer, but there is definitely a hardware requirement for what you want to achieve media streaming wise.
-I’ll go over the main categories for hardware and leave you with a few simple calculators to decide on your hardware specs.
+We'll first give you the calculators and then explain all the main categories and the hows and why something was chosen.

 How do I decide on the hardware?

 We tend to divide the hardware in 4 necessary categories: CPU, RAM, bandwidth and storage.
 Each category is important, but depending on your streaming media needs one might be more important than the other.

 The CPU is obviously important as it handles all the calculations/requests in your server.
 Luckily MistServer itself is not that demanding on your system.
 If you are running other applications aside from MistServer they will probably be more important for your processor choice than MistServer.
 As MistServer is heavily multi processed it does benefit from processors that can handle more threads or have more cores.